skylerr1996/content/src/content/lesson/learn-in-public.md

 ### I'm no expert

 Nobody is!
-I've been coding for 20 years and I still think I'm no expert, by showing your perspective on the topics you just learned you are helping other amateurs on their journey.
+I've been coding for 20 years and I still don't think im an expert, by showing your perspective on the topics you just learned you are helping other amateurs on their journey.

 ### I don't have time